 The Mother Of Family Therapy: Virginia Satir

 A notable American author and psychotherapist, Virginia Satir is considered the mother of family therapy for her pioneering work in how to treat individuals seeking help.
 Her work included a new approach to therapy that involved treating not only one individual, but all individuals involved in the family.
-This is why her work stressed treating the entire family unit as opposed to a single individual.
 Her tools were myriad, and her results were incredibly successful, making her a widely known psychotherapist the world over.

 The Early Life Of Virginia Satir